mathworks-ref-arch/matlab-aws-s3/Documentation/BasicUsage.md

 ```
 s3.useCredentialsProviderChain = false;
 ```
-Initialize the MATLAB® environment to work with S3.
+Initialize the MATLAB® environment to work with Amazon S3.
 ```
 s3.initialize();
 ```
-This sets up the current MATLAB context to connect to the AWS S3 service by authenticating as discussed in [Authentication](Authentication.md) and initializing a client.
+This sets up the current MATLAB context to connect to the Amazon S3 service by authenticating as discussed in [Authentication](Authentication.md) and initializing a client.
 In this case by default setting the client to not use encryption.
 Other encryption options are discussed in more detail in [Encryption Support](EncryptionSupport.md).
 If desired the client can be initialized with an alternate JSON credentials file.
 This can be useful if the default location cannot be used or if one needs to connect multiple clients with different credentials at the same time.

 By default the package will provide minimal feedback however one can increase the level of feedback by altering the logging level to 'verbose', see [Logging](Logging.md) for more details.